STT-Seah/Devops/README.md

   If you click the Lint code base and open the file you can see it is linting the code base.

   When you open up you can see the process that it's on.

+  You can see set up job.
+(Doing Github Action Stuff setting up everthing up and now)

+  Scroll down it will how you it is pulling the code from github superlinter (Pull ghcr.io/github/super-linter:v3.14.5)